The Oneonta Gorge Hike in the Columbia River Gorge creates an indelible memory for those who brave the trail to get there.

 I highly recommend taking this hike; however, there are a few important things you need to know before you go.

-DO prepare to get wet.
 Wear a swimsuit, or a wetsuit, or whatever kind of suit you have that you don't mind getting wet.
-(And while you're at it, wear some shorts or pants or something on the bottom, because we are all going to be climbing over that log jam shoulder to shoulder and thigh to thigh, and when you are taking a big step above me or around me because I am going slower then you, I don't want your special parts waving hello to me as they brush by.
-[Thanks again, Mr. Red Speedo.] )
+And while you're at it, wear some shorts or pants or something on the bottom, because we are all going to be climbing over that log jam shoulder to shoulder and thigh to thigh, and when you are taking a big step above me or around me because I am going slower then you, I don't want your special parts waving hello to me as they brush by.
+(I'm talking to you, Mr. Red Speedo.)

 We took the Oneonta Gorge Hike in early August during a heat wave.
 At that time, it was refreshingly brisk in Oneonta Gorge, and yet the logs in the log jam were still very slick and slippery.
 Imagine how cold and wet it might be during one of our infamous PNW torrential downpours.

 Prepare to get up close with other hikers.